 Editor's Note: Use of concept of entropy key to describe security parameters is FFS.

+The 5GC and 5GRAN are already required to support the transport of 256-bit symmetric keys as per requirement 5.1.3 in [16].

-Any public keys in the 5G system may have to be of variable size to support security equivalents of the different symmetric key lengths.
-In particular, proposed quantum safe public key algorithms sometimes have very large key sizes (running into many thousands of bits).
-Accordingly, messages, fields and other parameters communicating public keys should potentially allow for very long message sizes: thousands of octets or more.
+Any public keys in the 5G system may have to be of variable size to provide equivalent security to the different symmetric key lengths.
+Proposed quantum safe public key algorithms sometimes have very large key sizes (running into many thousands or millions of bits).
+Accordingly, messages, fields and other parameters communicating public keys should potentially allow for very long message sizes: up to millions of octets.

 To avoid making multiple changes in future specifications, it is proposed not to set upper bounds on key lengths in any key e.g. to use LV or TLV constructions rather than zero-padding keys up to a larger fixed length.